superb-dev/wallet-fastapi-dynamodb/README.md

 }
 ```

-:exclamation: User `id` should be checked by the `User` microservice for the correctness
+:exclamation: User `id` should be checked for the correctness (out of scope)

 Response:
 200: